Pavan7329/LinkedIn/README.md

 “Write a LinkedIn summary that blends my past wins with what I’m looking for — like a personal pitch that doesn’t sound robotic.”

+***📌Improve every bullet on my resume***

+“Rewrite these job bullets to show results, not tasks — add metrics, leadership, and ownership.”